Factors that may be taken into consideration when evaluating the rehabilitation of an applicant seeking a moral

 Truly exemplary conduct typically includes service to the community.
 Rehabilitation often includes making appropriate amends to any person or entity harmed by the misconduct of the applicant.
 It should be noted that the testimony of character witnesses alone will not adequately show rehabilitation nor will the applicant’s statements of remorse.
 It should also be noted that behavior such as holding a steady job, abiding by the law, getting married and starting a family constitutes ordinary conduct rather than the exemplary behavior expected of a person who has committed misconduct and is trying to demonstrate rehabilitation.
 Likewise, pro bono work is not truly exemplary for attorneys, but rather is expected of them.

 The more serious the misconduct, the stronger an applicant’s showing of rehabilitation must be.
 When applicants have committed serious misconduct, they must convince the Committee that they are no longer the same person who behaved poorly.
 In such cases, positive inferences about their character are harder to draw and negative inferences are stronger and more reasonable.

 The factors enumerated below are guidelines that may be taken into consideration when evaluating whether an applicant has demonstrated rehabilitation.
 Not all factors listed below will be applicable to every single case nor will each factor necessarily be given equal weight in evaluating the rehabilitation of an applicant.
-The following factors, among others, assist the Committee in determining whether an applicant has demonstrated rehabilitation from an act of misconduct or moral turpitude:
+The following factors, among others, assist the State Bar and Committee in determining whether an applicant has demonstrated rehabilitation from an act of misconduct or moral turpitude: